 Send us a confidential enquiry or call on (03) 8849 1400 to arrange your Confidential Consultation with one of our Coco Ruby team.

 Want more information before scheduling your treatment consultation?

 - Request more information about any of our skin procedures including laser rejuvenation, Fraxel, Injectables or Healite II treatments – call or contact us

-- Attend our FREE Regular Practice Events and meet our Skin Treatment Experts and our team of Specialist Plastic Surgeons – learn more about non-surgical and surgical options for face, body, breast and skin
+- Attend our FREE Regular Practice Events and meet our Skin Treatment Experts and our team of Plastic Surgeons – learn more about non-surgical and surgical options for face, body, breast and skin

 Send a confidential Enquiry form today.
 Or phone (03) 8849 1400.